franzeus/SliderDiv/readme.markdown

 ###Description###

-A tiny and simple to use content slider.
+A tiny and simple to use content slider (based on JQuery).

 ###How to use###
 This is the entire html you need for three slides: